Manningtree Museum & Local History Group

 Our volunteers open the museum for all visitors on:

-Local history talks are held every other month starting 7.30 pm in the Methodist Church Hall, South Street - CO11 1BQ.
+Local history talks are held every other month starting 7.30 pm for 7.45 in the Methodist Church Hall, South Street - CO11 1BQ.

 Wednesday 30th November 2016